Pod (The Breeders album): Recording

 Pod was recorded in January 1990 at Palladium studio, in Edinburgh, Scotland, which had recording equipment on the first floor and bedrooms upstairs.
 During the sessions, the band sometimes wore pajamas, and more than once went to a local pub without changing.
 Although 4AD booked the studio for two weeks, the band completed their recording in a single week.
 To use the remaining time, the label hired a television crew to film a music video, and the band recorded a session for John Peel's show on BBC Radio 1.

-Albini—who has worked on thousands of recordings including albums by Nirvana, Page and Plant, and PJ Harvey—describes his role as more technical than artistic, and prefers to be described as an engineer rather than producer.
-He has a preference for analogue recording techniques, and is noted for his careful placement of microphones in the studio to achieve a nuanced "roomy" sound.
-Further, in Albini's ethical approach to recording and to the mechanics of the music industry, he makes a point of not attempting to influence the band's song arrangements.
-He is known for his vocal and dim view of the music industry, and the press often depicts him as not easy to work with.
-He has also sometimes had a reputation for being misogynist, in part from the name of his former band Rapeman.
+Albini—who worked on thousands of recordings including albums by Nirvana, Page and Plant, and PJ Harvey—described his role as more technical than artistic, and preferred to be described as an engineer rather than producer.
+He had a preference for analogue recording techniques, and was noted for his careful placement of microphones in the studio to achieve a nuanced "roomy" sound.
+Further, in Albini's ethical approach to recording and to the mechanics of the music industry, he made a point of not attempting to influence the band's song arrangements.
+He was known for his vocal and dim view of the music industry, and the press often depicted him as not easy to work with.
+He also sometimes had a reputation for being misogynist, in part from the name of his former band Rapeman.